-- 7. Separation of Funds.
-All Foundation assets (including bank and investment accounts) shall be held in separate, password protected accounts in the name of the Foundation using Foundation's Federal Employer Identification Number.
+7. Separation of Funds:

+All Foundation assets (including bank and investment accounts) shall be held in separate accounts in the name of the Foundation using Foundation's Federal Employer Identification Number.
 The financial records of the Foundation shall be kept using a separate chart of accounts.
 For convenience purposes, some Foundation expenses may be paid through the University such as payroll and campus charges.
 These expenses will be paid through accounts clearly titled as belonging to the Foundation and shall be reimbursed by the Foundation on a regular basis.

+8. Insurance:

+The Foundation shall maintain insurance to cover the operations and activities of its directors, officers and employees.
+The Foundation shall also maintain general liability coverage.

+9. Investment Policies:

-Further, the Foundation shall make data available to external auditors as necessary to complete audit responsibilities. - 8.
-Insurance.
-To the extent that the Foundation is not covered by the State of Idaho Retained Risk program, the Foundation shall maintain insurance to cover the operations and activities of its directors, officers, and employees.
-The Foundation shall also maintain general liability coverage. - 9.
-Investment Policies.
-All funds held by the Foundation, except those intended for short term expenditures, shall be invested in accordance with the Uniform Prudent Management of Institutional Funds Act, Idaho Code Sections 33-5001 to 33-5010, and the Foundation's current investment policy which is posted on the Foundation's public website; provided, however, the Foundation shall not invest any funds in a manner that would violate the applicable terms of any restricted gifts.
-The Foundation shall, to the extent practicable, provide the University with an advance copy of any proposed amendments to the investment policy and will update its public website for any amendments, as soon as possible, after they are adopted. - 10.
-Organization Structure of the Foundation.
-The organizational structure of the Foundation is set forth in the Foundation's Articles of Incorporation and the Foundation's Amended and Restated Bylaws.
-The Foundation posts the current version of such documents on its public website.
-The Foundation will update its public website for any amendments to such documents, as soon as possible, after they are adopted. - 11.
-Conflicts of Interest and Ethical Conduct.
-The Foundation has adopted a written policy addressing the manner the Foundation will address conflict of interest situations.
-The Foundation's Conflict of Interest Policy and the Foundations Code of Ethical Conduct will be provided to the Board as requested.
+All funds held by the Foundation, except those intended for short term expenditures, shall be invested in accordance with the Uniform Prudent Management of University Funds Act, Idaho Code Sections 33-5001 to 33-5010, and the Foundation's investment policy which is posted on the Foundation's public website; provided, however, the Foundation shall not invest any funds in a manner that would violate the applicable terms of any restricted gifts.
+The Foundation shall provide the University with access to its investment policy, as amended, via the Foundation's public website.

+10. Organization Structure of the Foundation:

+The organizational structure of the Foundation is set forth in the Foundation's Articles of Incorporation and the Bylaws, as amended.
+The Foundation shall provide the University and State Board with access to its Articles of Incorporation and Bylaws, as amended, via the Foundation's public website.